Prospective Graduate Students

 GRADUATE DEGREE PROGRAMS

 Doctoral (Ph.D.)
-Degree: The Ph.D.-degree is a recognized terminal degree in the practical and creative areas in chemical engineering.
+Degree (visit page): The Ph.D.-degree is a recognized terminal degree in the practical and creative areas in chemical engineering.
 The Ph.D. candidate is one who understands and demonstrates what it means to be a working researcher.
 It prepares students for independent research careers in industry or academia.
 Doctoral students are fully funded.

 Master's Degree Programs

-Master's Thesis Program: A course and project-based degree that prepares students for a variety of career paths.
+Master's Thesis Program (visit page): A course and project-based degree that prepares students for a variety of career paths.
 Students complete both coursework and an independent research project that provides specialization in a sub-field of chemical engineering.
 Full-time students are expected to complete this degree in 1.5 - 2 years.

-Hear Why Alumna Mariah Whitaker chose CBE at Ohio State for her graduate studies:
+Why did Alumna Mariah Whitaker choose CBE at Ohio State for her graduate studies?